Tight Virginia governor's race sets tone on Election Day eve

 McAuliffe has brought in a series of high-profile supporters including President Joe Biden, former President Barack Obama and celebrity musicians Pharrell Williams and Dave Matthews in the final stretch.
 Youngkin, meanwhile, has eschewed virtually all public campaign visits from well-known party allies who would typically flock to a hot race.

-That includes former President Donald Trump, who is holding a telerally for Youngkin on Monday.
-Youngkin has said he will not be participating.
+That includes former President Donald Trump, who is holding a telerally on Monday, though Youngkin has said he will not be participating.
+John Fredericks, a conservative radio host who served as Trump's campaign chair in the state in 2016 and 2020, said that tens of thousands of participants are expected for "the largest Tele-rally ever."

+"The key to a Republican victory in Virginia rests clearly on the shoulders of Trump voters turning out on game day in massive numbers," Fredericks said in a statement.

 Youngkin more fully embraced Trump during the Republican primary, but since becoming the nominee has walked a fine line as he tries to court moderate voters.